Multi-agent Adaptive Mechanism Design: Deferred Proofs

 \subsection{Proof of Theorem \ref{thm: dram-plus upper bound}}

 The proof roughly follows the same procedure as Theorem \ref{thm: dram upper bound}, with a few modifications.
 First, since we don't have an explicit formula for the PAC guarantee, we cannot invert the function $\eta_\varepsilon(T)$ to get a closed-form bound for $T$ under certain $\eta$ and $\varepsilon$.
 This may lead to a relatively looser bound for certain estimators.
 The tightest bound can always be specifically derived following proof of Theorem \ref{thm: dram upper bound}.
 Second, we would use the estimator for conditional distribution $p(\cdot \mid x_i)$, for each $x_i \in \mathcal{Y}$.
+For each $x \in \mathcal{Y}$, define the random sample size $T_x$ as the number of times $x$ is observed before and including round $T$.
 There are two scenarios where the estimator could be off: \begin{enumerate} \item agent $i$ does not observe $x_i$ for enough number of times. ($T_{x_i}$ is small). \item The estimation on $p(\cdot \mid x_i)$ is off. \end{enumerate} The first scenario is not decided by whatever the estimator used by principal, since it is a tail events of a multinomial distribution.
-For the same reason as the first, we cannot directly merge the two probabilities together as it is done in Lemma \ref{lem: bound on conditional distribution}, resulting in the following lemma.
+For the same reason, we cannot directly merge the two probabilities together as it is done in Lemma \ref{lem: bound on conditional distribution}, resulting in the following lemma.

 \begin{lemma}[Concentration property of general discrete distribution estimator] Suppose the principal has received $T$ rounds of reports from agent $i$ and $j$.
 Assuming agents are always truthful.
 Let $\hat{p}(x_j\mid x_i)$ be the conditional distribution estimation from the general estimator in Definition \ref{def: general estimator}.
-Let $\rho = \min_{x\in \mathcal{Y}}\mathbb{P}(X_i = x)$.
+Let $p^*$ be the true sampling distribution with $\rho = \min_{x\in \mathcal{Y}} p^*(X_i = x)$.
 Define the ambiguity set with ambiguity level $\eta_\varepsilon(\rho T/2)$ as